DmanDSR/Week_3_Project/README.md

-# BMI Comparison North America Vs. Latin America
+# Exploring Obesity Patterns in Latin and North America
  by Dylan Sedeno and Rayner Morla

  ### Project Resources